20% off €30 or 25% off €45

 “Next, a brush that looks like a long stick with a little wand at the end is used.
 Your nurse or doctor will insert the speculum and open it up, then they’ll use the brush to take a sample from the cervix,” explains Dr Hines.
 The cervix is at the base of the womb and the entrance to the uterus.
 You may feel the brush twisting around a couple of times, collecting cells as a sample.

-After your nurse or doctor has finished taking the sample, they’ll take out the speculum and then you can get dressed (if you want to wear something fuss free, you’ll find some tips below).
+After your nurse or doctor has finished taking the sample, they’ll take out the speculum and then you can get dressed.

-Your sample then gets sent off and you should get the results within a couple of weeks.
+Your sample then gets sent off and you should get your smear test results within a couple of weeks.

 There’s a big misconception that smear tests will hurt, but there's no reason why they should.